 To be able to claim Universal Credit:

-- Be under pension age (or have a partner than is under pension age)
+- You must be under pension age (or have a partner who is under pension age)

-Not excluded from claiming – certain People from Abroad, some students and families who get Tax-Free Childcare.
+- You mustn’t be excluded from claiming – this includes certain people from abroad, some students, and families who get Tax-Free Childcare.

-So if you are thinking of claiming please do seek advice straight away from a benefit adviser – you need to make sure that taking all your circumstances into account, you will be better off.
+So before claiming UC, please do seek advice from a benefits adviser as you need to make sure that, taking all your circumstances into account, you will be better off.
 But don’t delay – any delay in making your claim (if that is your best option) could mean that you miss out on the UC you are entitled to.

 Frequently Asked Questions